Abhishek-Shengar/Cyber-Security-Portfolio/CTFs/picoCTF/Forensics/Day-20/RED.md

 ```
 8. The tool output revealed an encoded string embedded within one of the color channel bit planes.
 9. The extracted string appeared to be Base64-encoded text.
+10. Copied the encoded string and opened **CyberChef**.
+11. Applied the **From Base64** operation to decode the string.
+12. The decoded output revealed the flag.

+---

+## Flag (Masked)
+picoCTF{***************}

+---

+## Summary

+This challenge demonstrated **PNG steganography detection and Base64 decoding**.

+Although the image appeared visually simple, hidden data was embedded within its bit planes.
+Using `zsteg`, I identified the concealed encoded string and decoded it using Base64 decoding techniques.
+This challenge reinforces the importance of inspecting image files beyond their visual content when conducting forensic analysis.

+---

+📌 *All activities were performed in a legal and controlled CTF environment for educational purposes only.*